turbinenreiter/MicroPythonSmallSats/text/Background.md

 Abstraction allows the use of complicated operations while many of the details are ignored.
 For example, a complex algorithm can be implemented once and then reused in different parts of the code by simply being called with the right arguments.
 The person who uses the algorithm does not necessarily have to know, or remember, its inner workings.

 * __Expressiveness__
 Expressiveness means the existence of powerful operators that allow for convenient specification of computations.
 This allows for short programs to have a lot of meaning.
 The reduced code length benefits maintainability, however expressiveness is related to implicity and explicity.
 Implicity can shorten a programs source code, but be less readable than the explicit counterpart.
-This target conflict is further detailed in Section \\ref{sec:metrics} that describes the software metric used to measure code length as well as complexity.
+This target conflict is further detailed in Section \\ref{sec:metrics}, which describes the software metric used to measure code length as well as complexity.

 ### Reliability

 Reliability describes a program's ability to perform its function under all conditions.
-Exception handling helps to create programs that can recover from unforeseen occurrences, type checking ensures the validity of the input and interfaces.
+A language can support a developer in creating reliable programs by providing means to handle unforeseen occurrences, like exception handling, or by disallowing error prone practices, like aliasing.

 * __Type Checking__
 Checking for type errors is an important method to avoid program crashes.
 Checking for type errors before the program is run avoids that those errors can happen later.
 If this is not done, type errors have to be caught and handled during the programs operation, otherwise the program crashes.